The Shroud of Turin

 Josephus described Jesus as an old-looking man, balding, stooped, with joined

-However, it is likely that the archbishop confused the description of Paul found in the "Acts of Paul and Thecla" by a resident of Iconium named Onesiphorus.
+However, it is likely that the archbishop confused the description of Jesus with that of Paul found in the "Acts of Paul and Thecla" by a resident of Iconium named Onesiphorus.
 He described Paul as, "a man of small stature, with a bald head and crooked legs, in a good state of body, with eyebrows meeting and nose somewhat hooked."
-17 Although Josephus does refer to Jesus, his writings do not contain a physical description.
+6 Although Josephus does refer to Jesus, his surviving writings do not contain a physical description.

 An analysis of skeletons from 1st century CE